 Coral Pink Sand Dune Beetle Facts

-- Furthermore, due to the combination of such limited range and small numbers, this insect now lists as Critically Endangered with the IUCN.
-In addition, estimates currently place the total current population of this spectacular invertebrate at fewer than 2,000 individuals.
+- Sadly, due to the combination of a highly limited range and small numbers, this insect lists as Critically Endangered with the IUCN.
+Estimates currently place the total current population of this spectacular invertebrate at fewer than 2,000 individuals.

-- Finally, it also spends the entirety of its life in one tiny area, moving very little.
-Typically this location consists of the same individual sand dune.
-Further, the majority of individuals actually venture less than 1,000 ft (300 m) from the spot where they hatched from their eggs.
+- The Coral Pink sand Dune Beetle also spends the entirety of its life in one tiny area.
+Typically, this location consists of the same individual sand dune.
+The majority of individuals venture less than 1,000 ft (300 m) from where they hatched from their eggs.

 Coral Pink Sand Dune Beetle Physical Description

-Further, although small, the coloring of the magnificent creature remains rather striking.
+Although relatively small, the coloring of the magnificent creature remains rather striking.
 Also, the body generally appears as either brown or bronze in color.
-Furthermore, the upper thorax possesses a metallic sheen, making for a truly striking appearance.
+The upper thorax, furthermore, possesses a highly metallic sheen, making for a truly striking appearance.

 While the wing cases of most individuals usually remain concealed, these appear as a brilliant white.
 The eyes also develop quite large, at least in comparison to other beetles of its size.
 In addition, the legs grow relatively long, to keep the body away from the hot sand.

-But, its most noteworthy feature, however, remains the presence of numerous bright white hairs.
-These fascinating features line much of the body and legs.
+Its most noteworthy feature, however, easily remains the presence of numerous bright white hairs.
+These fascinating features line much of the small body and legs.
 Researchers have theories as to the reason for this trait, but have reached no definitive conclusion.

 - Kingdom: Animalia